csm9493/csm9493.github.io/about.md

 ## Introduction

 Hi.
-I am Sungmin cha and Ph.D student in M.IN.D Lab in SKKU(SungKyunKwan University)
+I am Sungmin Cha and Ph.D student in M.IN.D Lab in SKKU(SungKyunKwan University)

 ## Education